Back to Home Page

 And so to dirt and ashes all were turn’d.

-In fact, a very small number of copies of John Lapraik's book "Poems on Several Occasions" have survived.
+In fact, a small number of copies of John Lapraik’s book "Poems on Several Occasions" survive and the contents are published on this site.